 The Bank applies fair value hedge accounting for part of the mortgages and the related interest rate derivatives (macro hedge accounting) in order to hedge the interest rate risk of the mortgages.
-The hedged items consist of a portfolio of mortgages while the hedging instrument consists of a portfolio of interest rate swaps.
+The hedged item consists of a portfolio of mortgages while the hedging instrument consists of a portfolio of interest rate swaps.

 The Bank also entered into derivative transactions in order to limit the interest rate risk of its funding operations.
 The Bank applies fair value hedge accounting (micro hedge accounting) for those derivatives.
-The hedged item consists of individual external loans while the hedging instrument consists of interest rate swaps and cross-currency swaps.
+The hedged item consists of individual external loans while the hedging instrument consists of interest rate swaps.